What to Do if You Were Hit by an Uber or Lyft in Philadelphia

 Talk to an Attorney About Your Pedestrian Accident Injuries

 The Philadelphia personal injury lawyers at The Reiff Law Firm represent injured victims in lawsuits for car accident injuries.
 It is important to remember that after an accident, the Uber driver, the Lyft driver, and any accident response teams from these companies are not on your side.
-Ultimately, you may be contacted by insurance companies and offered settlements for your case, but it is vital to speak with an attorney before accepting anything.
+Ultimately, you may be contacted by insurance companies and offered settlements for your case, but it is vital to speak with a Montgomery County car accident attorney before accepting anything.

-It is difficult to know what your case is worth without discussing your options with an experienced personal injury lawyer.
+It is difficult to know what your case is worth without discussing your options with an experienced West Chester personal injury lawyer.
 The Reiff Law Firm’s attorneys have combined decades of experience handling car accident and personal injury cases.
-For a free consultation on your case, contact our law offices today at (215) 246-9000.
+For a free consultation on your case, contact our law offices today at (215) 709-6940.